mentpy/mentpy/docs/index.rst

 Acknowledgements
 ----------------

-This library was first developed by Luis Mantilla for his master's thesis at the University of British Columbia.
-Luis would like to thank his M.Sc. supervisors, Dr. Dmytro Bondarenko, Dr. Polina Feldmann, and Dr. Robert Raussendorf.
+Luis would like to thank his M.Sc. supervisors, Dr. Dmytro Bondarenko, Dr. Polina Feldmann, and Dr. Robert Raussendorf for their guidance during the development of this library.

 Citation